JPatel87/blossoming-bouquets/README.md

 There is no relationship associated with the Contact model and any other model; it is a standalone model.

+### Applications

+In this project, six applications (apps) have been created;

+- Home
+- Bouquets
+- Bag
+- Profile
+- Blog
+- Contact

 One of the requirements for this project was to create at least three custom Django models.
-This has been achieved through the creation of the Contact model, Blog Post model and the Blog Comments model.
+This has been achieved through the creation of the Contact model (Contact app), Blog Post model (Blog app) and the Blog Comments model (Blog app).

-### Applications

-In this project, xxxx applications (apps) have been created;

 ## Skeleton